 The Mechanosynthesis Group, led by Prof. John Hart, aims to create new manufacturing technologies for micro- and nanoscale materials and devices, and for their assembly and integration at larger scales.
 In addition to manufacturing tools and processes, applications of our work include new and improved composite materials, flexible electronics, engineered surfaces, energy storage systems, medical devices, and bio/chemical sensors.
-We seek to transition our results to industry and eventually to the marketplace, and to do novel, well-informed, and comprehensive research along the way.
+In July 2013, we moved to MIT from the University of Michigan, which was our home beginning in 2007.